 Practice placements form a vital part of your physiotherapy education.
 These can take place in a wide range of settings and may include non-patient facing roles as well.

 Your Higher Education Institution (HEI) should arrange and/or approve placements that are a formal part of your pre-registration programme and can advise you what insurance provision is in place.
-You may also choose to do additional practice based learning in your spare time and in this case you should ensure that appropriate supervision and insurance provision are in place .
+You may also choose to do additional practice based learning in your spare time and in this case both you and your placement provider should ensure that you each have appropriate insurance in place .

 Employee Liability Insurance